Quantum entanglement patterns in the structure of atomic nuclei within the nuclear shell model

 However, in nuclear physics, entanglement has been much less studied.
 This is in part due to the complex nature of the nuclear force, but also due to the difficulty to relate entanglement to measurable observables.
 In very light nuclei, like ${}^4$He and ${}^6$He, the entanglement structure was found to be highly dependent on the many-body basis~\cite{Robin2021}.
 In nucleon-nucleon scattering, proton-neutron pairs are found to be entangled~\cite{bai2023spin,miller2023entanglement}.
 Yet, nuclear shell model simulations of mid-mass isotopes indicate that protons and neutrons show very little entanglement~\cite{johnson2023proton}.
 Entanglement is also relevant for the dynamics of nuclear reactions~\cite{Bulgac:2022ygo}.
 Interestingly, a proposal has been recently put forward, indicating that nuclear matter follows a volume law, instead of an area law~\cite{gu2023entanglement}.

 Entanglement plays a pivotal role in quantum-resource quantification for quantum computation, communication, and sensing.
 In the context of quantum simulations, variational algorithms have been devised and tested to reproduce ground states of quantum many-body systems.
 In particular, Ref.~\cite{stetcu} analyzed single- and double-orbital entanglement for ${}^8$Be within the nuclear shell model.
 Entanglement measures were found to be almost maximal, as a consequence of the strong correlations in the the \emph{p} shell.
-Recently, single-orbital entanglement within the nuclear shell model has been studied with an adaptive variational quantum eigensolver~\cite{grimsley2019adaptive} for various nuclei across the \emph{p}, \emph{sd} and \emph{pf} shells~\cite{PerezMarquez2023}.
+In addition, Ref.~\cite{paulin} explored entanglement-based partitions in this configuration space using neural networks for optimal simulations.
+In heavier systems, entanglement was first studied within the nuclear shell model using density matrix renormalization group (DMRG) tools~\cite{Legeza:2015fja}, followed by recent studies on two-nucleon configurations~\cite{Kruppa:2020rfa} and the seniority model~\cite{Kruppa:2021yqs}.
+More broadly, single-orbital entanglement within the nuclear shell model has been studied with an adaptive variational quantum eigensolver~\cite{grimsley2019adaptive} for various nuclei across the \emph{p}, \emph{sd} and \emph{pf} shells~\cite{PerezMarquez2023}.